Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

 The results displayed in \cref{fig:fs8_wcdm_halo} for $w$CDM haloes are very similar.

-We find in the highest redshift bin a discrepancy of $3.5\%$ and $5.5\%$ for $s = 1.0, 1.2$ with respect to the unmagnified case.
+We find a discrepancy of $3.5\%$ and $5.5\%$ in the highest redshift bin for $s = 1.0, 1.2$ with respect to the unmagnified case.
 While larger than for $\Lambda$CDM haloes, it still does not reach the $10\%$ difference that we have for particles.

 Overall, we find that the effect of magnification bias is lower for haloes than for particles, which is expected due to galaxy bias.
 Moreover, the relative difference on $f\sigma_8$ is suppressed by a factor close to $b$.
 This means that very biased target samples might not be significantly subject to lensing effects at the considered redshifts in the present work.